PradeepAnde/_PayJS2Docs/modules/README-node.md

 `@payjs/node`
 `@payjs/node/auth/middleware`

-*The middleware module is create authKeys for the PaymentsJS API in ExpressJS applications.*
+*The middleware module creates authKeys for the PaymentsJS API in ExpressJS applications.*

 This module is the default export of the `@payjs/node` package.
 When passed authentication credentials, it returns a middleware function that you can use in an ExpressJS route when doing client-first PaymentsJS authentication: